 - Students who have chosen to complete the certificate by taking 12 credits and attending 8 talks will have until May 2017 to complete the 8 talks component of the track.
 Starting August 2017, ACDIS will no longer designate any talks to fulfill ACDIS requirements.

 Classes selected for the certificate include a component that describes, examines, and/or presents security issues through the lenses of natural sciences/engineering and/or social sciences/humanities.

 Students may petition to have a course that is not on the approved list added to their certificate plan of study, provided that students justify in writing the security components of that course.
 The petition must be made prior to taking the class.

 - An official transcript (not a copy) from the Office of the Registrar, either paper or digital.
 A letter will be sent to the student showing the ACDIS address and contact for the transcript.

 - A current address for certificate recipient.

 Students have 90 days after the final transcript is available to submit it to ACDIS.

 Register for the Certificate in Global Security

 Students must be in good standing and currently enrolled at the University of Illinois in order to register for the program.
-Students must meet with the ACDIS Director or Associate Director for an advising appointment prior to the completion of the required coursework.
+Students must meet with the ACDIS Director or Associate Director for an advising appointment to apply.
+Applications must be made prior to the completion of the required coursework.